-1) The NOLETF will continue its mission to dismantle DTO's in 2020, NOLETF brings together state, federal, and local agents and investigators in collocated space, adjacent to federal prosecutors, with close communication with local prosecutors to ensure that the most sophisticated investigative and prosecutorial resources are directed against organized drug trafficking groups.
+- 1) The NOLETF will continue its mission to dismantle DTO's in 2021, NOLETF brings together state, federal, and local agents and investigators in collocated space, adjacent to federal prosecutors, with close communication with local prosecutors to ensure that the most sophisticated investigative and prosecutorial resources are directed against organized drug trafficking groups.
 The collocation of the investigators fosters the development of intelligence in a timely fashion which helps to facilitate the utilization of the information and provides maximum flexibility in selecting the means most likely to result in the disruption or dismantling of organized criminal activity.
 Among the evidence-based investigative tools used by the NOLETF are the following:

--Intelligence Gathering
+- -Intelligence Gathering

--Search Warrants
+- -Search Warrants

--Cultivating Information Sources
+- -Cultivating Information Sources

--Arrests
+- -Arrests

--Surveillance
+- -Surveillance

--Interviews of Sources/Witnesses
+- -Interviews of Sources/Witnesses

--Debriefing of Defendants
+- -Debriefing of Defendants

--Testimony in Grand Jury, Trials, Court
+- -Testimony in Grand Jury, Trials, Court

--Evidence Gathering
+- -Evidence Gathering

--Financial Investigations
+- -Financial Investigations

--Federal Title III Warrants
+- -Federal Title III Warrants

--Seizure of evidence, drugs, weapons, assets
+- -Seizure of evidence, drugs, weapons, assets

--Undercover Operations
+- -Undercover Operations

--State/Federal Indictment, Prosecutions, Trials
+- -State/Federal Indictment, Prosecutions, Trials

 Court authorized electronic surveillance, one of the most effective and sophisticated investigative tools available, is a frequently used investigative technique.
 It should be noted that the NOLETF in conjunction with the FBI-Cleveland the US Attorney's Office, is consistently one of the leading narcotics investigations unit in the country utilizing the federal wiretap law according to former FBI Director James Comey.
 The variety of law enforcement agencies making up the NOLETF provides access to critical national intelligence which is used in local investigations and has promoted the NOLETF's participation in several national project investigations which substantially impact organizations that are shipping large quantities of controlled substances into the area.
 In 2019, Operation "Adios Narcos" indicted 18 individuals in four states, three Mexican nationals, seized 22 kilos of Cocaine, and half a million dollars.
 This was a long-term wiretap investigation.
+In 2020, we conducted "Southbound and Down," an investigation into an international cocaine trafficking DTO that will result in federal indictments of over 20 suspects throughout the United States and Puerto Rico.